nadangergeo/RWD-Table-Patterns/README.md

 Attribute          |  Description/Breakpoint
 ------------------ |  ------------------
-data-priority=""   |  Always visible and not hideable from dropdown data-priority="1"  |  Always visible (but hidable from dropdown) data-priority="2"  |  Visible when (min-width: 480px)
+data-priority="-1" |  Hidden and and not togglable from dropdown data-priority="0"  |  Hidden per default (but togglable from dropdown) data-priority=""   |  Always visible and not hideable from dropdown data-priority="1"  |  Always visible (but hidable from dropdown) data-priority="2"  |  Visible when (min-width: 480px)